Suzukitakeko/CS61A/README.md

 # CS61A
-my hw lab proj and disc in cs61a
+hw lab proj and disc used in cs61a